Prashant-JT/My-Blockchain-Book/_posts/2021-06-29-introduction.md

 | *Bitcoin enabled an innovative platform for peer to peer transfer of value without any central authority.* |

+## The blockchain

 But...
 With no central authority, how did Bitcoin realize trust and security?
 By implementing software programs for validation, verification, consensus in a novel infrastructure called the **blockchain**.
-Blockchain is about enabling peer to peer transaction in a decentralized network, establishing trust among unknown peers and recording the transaction in an immutable distributed ledger.
+Blockchain is about enabling peer to peer transaction in a decentralized network (transfer of digital assets without any intermediaries), establishing trust among unknown peers and recording the transaction in an immutable distributed ledger.

+The blockchain by itself has taken a life of its own and permeated a broad range of applications across many industries, including finance, healthcare, government, manufacturing, and distribution.

 ![](/My-Blockchain-Book/images/Intro-Blockchain.jpg "The Blockchain")